 in this article, I explain, how to find saved app passwords on iPhone.
-Not easy to recover forgot password from the unknown page or Web URLs that are saved on your iPhone/ iPad Browser.
+Not easy to recover forgot passwords from the unknown page or Web URLs that are saved on your iPhone/ iPad Browser.
 But we have a great option to see hidden (Password protected Format to Text format) without reset or exporting saved data to other devices or third-party software.
-This is the tricky way to rollback forgotten passwords that are only protected in a Single iOS device & browser.
-Get step by step guide on how to view saved Password on iPhone safari.
+This is the tricky way to roll back forgotten passwords that are only protected in a Single iOS device & browser.
+Get step by step guide on how to view saved passwords on iPhone safari.

 Mac users also have a great option for saving any number of web page ULRs directly from the browser using the keychain.
 Learn how to set up keychain on Mac.